Theeraz/BTL1_CheatSheet/BTL1-CheatSheet.md

-Filter by suspicious payloads or strings: http contains "cmd" Filter by specific file extensions or types in HTTP traffic: http.request.uri contains ".exe" Filter by failed login attempts via HTTP: http.request.method == "POST" && http.host contains "login"
+Filter by suspicious payloads or strings: http contains "cmd" Filter by specific file extensions or types in HTTP traffic: http.request.uri contains ".exe" Filter by failed login attempts via HTTP: http.request.method == "POST" && http.host contains "login" Displays TCP packets with a window size of 8000 bytes or over: tcp.window_size_value >= 8000 Exclude the type of packets you decide (tcp in the next example): not ftp / !udp
 ```

 2. **CMD** : Command prompt can be used to view the valuable information,